gnois/losty/README.md

 ```
 The recommended way is simply not calling `ngx.flush` and `ngx.eof`, unless you want to short circuit Losty dispatcher and return control to nginx immediately.
 In such case, you may also use `return ngx.exit(status)`.
 This is useful for example to use error_page directive instead of using Losty generated error page.

+If the response body is large, or may not be available all at once, we can assign a function to `res.body`, and Losty will convert the function into a coroutine and keeps resuming it until it is done.
+That function would use `coroutine.yield()` to return the next available response, which would be sent via `ngx.print()` immediately.

 Handlers